 - The program is housed at the Darden Graduate School of Business, an exceptional learning environment.

 Through the Program, participants aim to develop executive skills of mind: the ability to apply disciplined critical thinking to new and challenging problems.
 The AMP curriculum explores systems methodology through real-world case studies; is goal-oriented, firmly focused on problem-solving; and uses both analytical and theoretical approaches throughout.
 The environment is collaborative and supportive.
 The cohort learning model allows participants, working in small groups, to interact with and learn from other participants with different backgrounds and experience.The formal learning process in the classroom is leveraged by on-going work experience.

 Two weeks in residence “bookend” a total of twenty alternate Friday/Saturday class weekends.
 Friday classes meet from 9 am – 5 pm.
 Following a group dinner, students gather in the classroom for Friday night seminars that provide an opportunity to learn from industry experts and academic specialists.
 Saturday classes meet from 8 am – 4 pm.
 Graduate teaching assistants provide support and lead online study sessions between class weekends.
-The curriculum includes 33 credit-hours: ten three-credit courses plus the year-long, three-credit seminar series.
+The curriculum includes 33 credit-hours: ten three-credit courses plus a year-long seminar series with one credit awarded each semester.
 The practice-oriented degree program culminates with an intensive design project completed during the final week in residence.
 Project teams apply the skills they’ve gained throughout the year as they tackle a real problem for a real client and make a real contribution.

 You can see the current year’s class schedule on the “Schedule” page under the “Current Students” drop down menu.